jrdegbe/thamesthrive-api/docs/development/python_env.md

     ```

     This warining may appear when you connect to elasticsearch without credentials set-up.
 This is not an issue when
-    you run development version of Tracardi.
+    you run development version of ThamesThrive.

 ## Wrap-up